-Add comments to your media to give specific info about the bird(s).
-Media comments refer to that specific asset or file, whereas the species comments refer to that entire observation, which is often not just the bird that you photographed or recorded.
+Add notes to your media to give specific info about the bird(s).
+Media notes refer to that specific asset or file, whereas the observation details refer to that entire observation, which is often not just the bird that you photographed or recorded.

-Add age & sex info for the bird(s) in the photo or recording if possible.
+Add age and sex info for the bird(s) in the photo or recording if possible.
 You can search for examples of specific age/sex categories using the Media Search tool.

 Enter additional species also present in the media whenever applicable.

-Add Behavior and Media Tags whenever applicable.
+Add behavior and other tags whenever applicable.
 See our tagging guidelines for more info.

-Upload multiple media (max 10 per species), but only if they are sufficiently different (see below).
+Upload multiple media (maximum 10 per species), but only if they are sufficiently different (see below).

-Please see the Photo Guidelines and Best Practices page for more details.
+Please see the Photo upload guidelines page for more details.

 Upload full-resolution images, as long as they are JPG and under 10 MB each.

 Don’t add watermarks or other text to images.
-Your media will always be credit.
+Your media will always be credited.

 Don't upload composite images or back-of-camera photos.

-Please see the Audio Guidelines and Best Practices page for more details and tutorials.
+Please see the Audio preparation and upload guidelines page for more details and tutorials.